 Not surprisingly, the topic comes up occasionally with bigger retailers that are deciding the best way to drive store execution through improved store communications and task management.
 Many think that if they build their own solution, and it’s fully customized to their business, it will work better than buying a solution from a software vendor.
 Here’s what we tell them.

 Retail is a special use case.
-The blend of enterprise complexity with consumer grade ease of use is a tricky balance to strike, and finding developers who can deliver to both priorities is difficult in today’s market.
+The blend of enterprise complexity with consumer-grade ease of use is a tricky balance to strike, and finding developers who can deliver both priorities is difficult in today’s market.

-Should tasks be shared across the whole store, or should visibility be restricted to only the specific person responsible.
-While that question may seem like it’s an easy choice, the small situational details can make all the difference between something getting completed or missed.
+Should tasks be shared across the whole store, or should visibility be restricted to only the specific person responsible?
+While that question may seem like an easy choice, the small situational details can make all the difference between something getting completed or missed.

 It takes a lot of care, knowledge, and work to build something that is truly simple.

 Business decisions can be made very quickly, but if you have to wait for the development schedule to free up to support the change it can slow your business down dramatically and have a material impact on your business.

 While it’s easy to find people who want to start a new development project, sustaining it over the long term can be difficult when the project isn’t the number 1 priority of the company.
 We’ve seen it time and time again; resources get reallocated, team members leave, and the projects get dropped or slowed down in order to support true priorities for the organization.